jnozzi/cocoadev.com/markdown/CocoaDialogs.md

 ok.
 What are dialogs then? :-)

-*There are alert panels (check out General/NSAlert documentation) that float above like a windows dialogue box and sheets (check out General/NSApplication's documentation, the beginSheet:modalForWindow:modalDelegate:didEndSelector:contextInfo: method) which are panels that pop out of the top of whatever window they're attached to.*
+*There are alert panels (check out NSAlert documentation) that float above like a windows dialogue box and sheets (check out NSApplication's documentation, the beginSheet:modalForWindow:modalDelegate:didEndSelector:contextInfo: method) which are panels that pop out of the top of whatever window they're attached to.*